jimmy-nguyen-data-science/SF-COVID19-Vaccinations-pipeline/README.md

 ## Triggering the Pipeline

 - The pipeline is trigged on a scheduled nightly run at 11:50 P.M.
 PST using Google Cloud Scheduler service
+- dbt is also configured for a scheduled run of a handful of commands at 11:59 P.M.
+PST every night to clean and transform incoming new raw data and update existing tables in _BigQuery_

 ## Linters